 The communication plan has two subscription forms: one for groceries (or perishables), and another for clothing.
 The delivery contains the grocery property, and xMatters checks for subscriptions based on the groceries form.
 There is an active subscription based on seafood, so xMatters sends a notification to the subscribers that a seafood delivery has arrived.

 Subscription notifications can be one-way (FYI) notifications, or they can include the same response options defined on the communication plan form for targeted notifications.
-These response choices have the same effects on the originating event as response actions configured for targeted notifications, meaning that they will still record the response, assign ownership to the responder, or end the event.
+These response choices have the same effects on the originating event as response actions configured for targeted notifications, meaning that they will still record the response or end the event.